 Study in Primary Care Evaluating Inclisiran Delivery Implementation and Enhanced Support (VICTORION-Spirit)

-Further information about the VICTORION-Spirit trial is available from ClinicalTrials.gov
+Further information about the VICTORION-Spirit trial design is available from ClinicalTrials.gov

 High levels of LDL (low-density lipoproteins) cholesterol make people more likely to suffer a heart attack or stroke.
 Sustained lowering of LDL cholesterol has been shown to help prevent the development and progression of Atherosclerotic cardiovascular disease (ASCVD), a potentially serious condition.
 It is caused by a build-up of cholesterol in the blood vessels, known as plaque, and causes narrowing and restriction of blood flow to and from the heart and other vital organs, increasing the risk of heart attack and stroke.[1]